How is the real estate market doing in Northlake, IL?

-During December 2021 the real estate market in Northlake consisted of 93.3% Traditional homes sales.
-That is a decrease over November 2021 of 1% and a decrease over December 2020 of 4.3%.
+During September 2023 the real estate market in Northlake consisted of 93.3% Traditional homes sales.
+That is an increase over August 2023 of 0.2% and a decrease over September 2022 of 1%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Northlake, IL going up or down and by how much?

-On average, sold home prices in Northlake, IL have appreciated (risen) 3.22% when comparing December 2021 to December 2020 (year over year).
-On average, sold home prices in Northlake, IL have depreciated (fallen) -10.54% when comparing December 2021 to November 2021 (month over month).
+On average, sold home prices in Northlake, IL have appreciated (risen) 29.59% when comparing September 2023 to September 2022 (year over year).
+On average, sold home prices in Northlake, IL have appreciated (risen) 2.42% when comparing September 2023 to August 2023 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Northlake, IL